 When you order the

 MyIslandWifi is data only, but you can get phone service IF your phone has wifi calling capability.
 Connect your phone to the Mifi network and go into settings, select wifi calling and then tell it to ONLY use wifi calling (every phone is slightly different how you do these steps).
 Turn off cellular calling and data.
-I’m told that your phone will ring and you can make calls and text just as if you were in the US.
-Since we are not yet in the Bahamas, I can’t say from personal experience how this works.
+Your phone will ring and you can make calls and text just as if you were in the US.
+This worked wonderfully for us, both for friends and family and also for those times that your bank sends you a text code, etc.

-My take: MyIslandWifi is what I’m planning to use for my primary internet service provider in the Bahamas.
+My take: I used MyIslandWifi in the summer of 2019 in the Bahamas and loved it.
 The combination of coverage, price, speed, truly unlimited data, ability to get the unit in the US, set up autopay and great customer service makes it a no-brainer for my needs.

 Google Fi is a true worldwide phone and data solution, with service in over 100 countries.
 Unlimited talk and text cost $20 per month, although calls outside your home country are 20 cents a minute.
 Data is $10 per gig for the first six GB, then free thereafter.
 Throttling occurs at 15GB.